airbytehq/airbyte/docs/integrations/destinations/gcs.md

 | :--- | :--- | :--- | :--- |
 | `26d73cde-7eb1-4e1e-b7db-a4c03b4cf206` | 1622135805000 | 123 | `{ "first": "John", "last": "Doe" }` |

-Output CSV files can be compressed using GZIP compression.
-When the files are compressed, the file extension will be `.csv.gz`.
+Output files can be compressed.
+The default option is GZIP compression.
+If compression is selected, the output filename will have an extra extension (GZIP: `.csv.gz`).

 ### JSON Lines \(JSONL\)